How to Sign Up for Global Entry, From Start to Finish

 Customs and Border Protection have made a concerted effort to address a backlog of interviews.
-At the start of the summer, we noticed some wide-open availability to schedule interviews across the nation, including at airports like Minneapolis-St. Paul (MSP), New York City-JFK (JFK), Los Angeles (LAX), Chicago-O’Hare (ORD) and more.
+At the start of last summer, we noticed some wide-open availability to schedule interviews across the nation, including at airports like Minneapolis-St. Paul (MSP), New York City-JFK (JFK), Los Angeles (LAX), Chicago-O’Hare (ORD) and more.

 That’s how I was able to schedule an interview just a few days after I was conditionally approved.
 Check out the interview schedules at enrollment centers nationwide here.

 The federal government has also started offering a new way to finish up your Global Entry registration: Enrollment on Arrival.
 If you’ve been conditionally approved, you can do the interview and finalize your Global Entry enrollment after exiting the plane and before clearing customs at select airports.